myrne/mongoson/README.md

-# mson: MongoDB Shell Object Notation
+# mongoson: MongoDB Shell Object Notation

 An alternative for JSON.stringify useful.
 It serializes queries (and data to be inserted or updated) in such a way that they can be pasted into the Mongo shell, with no loss of fidelity.